-First part.
+2. (a) First part: X is irreducible if and only if every pair of nonempty open subsets has a nonempty intersection.
 We shall show that the negations of the two statements in the second sentence are equivalent; i.e., The space X is reducible (not irreducible) if and only if some pair of nonempty open subsets has a nonempty intersection.
-This follows because X is reducible \iff we can write $X = A \cup B$ where A and B are nonempty proper closed subsets \iff we can find nonempty proper closed subsets A and B such that $(X - A) \cap (X - B) = \emptyset \iff$ we can find nonempty proper open subsets A and A such that A such that A and A such that A such that A and A such that A and A such that A and A such that A such that A and A such that A and A such that A such
+This follows because X is reducible \iff we can write $X = A \cup B$ where A and B are nonempty proper closed subsets \iff we can find nonempty proper closed subsets A and B such that $(X - A) \cap (X - B) = \emptyset \iff$ we can find nonempty proper open subsets U and V such that $U \cap V = \emptyset$ (take U = X - A and V = Y - B).

-Second part.
+Second part: An open subset of an irreducible space is irreducible.
 The empty set is irreducible (it has no nonempty closed subsets), so suppose that W is a nonempty open subset of X where X is irreducible.
 But if U and V are nonempty open subspaces of W, then they are also nonempty open subspaces of X, which we know is irreducible.
 Therefore by the preceding paragraph we have $U \cap V \neq \emptyset$, which in turn implies that W is irreducible (again applying the preceding paragraph).